Reichstag fire: Legal proceedings

 While the official start and end points of the trial were in Leipzig, the court proceedings were relocated to the scene of the crime itself.
 The move to Berlin facilitated efficient witness questioning and examination of evidence directly at the Reichstag building.
 For the last month (23 November – 23 December) the court returned to Leipzig.

 The opening of the trial

 The trial began at 8:45 on the morning of 21 September, with Van der Lubbe testifying.
 Van der Lubbe's testimony was very hard to follow as he spoke of losing his sight in one eye and wandering around Europe as a drifter and that he had been a member of the Communist Party of Holland, which he quit in 1931, but still considered himself a communist.

 Media coverage

-The Leipzig Trial was widely publicized and was broadcast on the radio.
+The Leipzig Trial was widely publicized, and broadcast on the radio.
 It was expected that the court would find the communists guilty on all counts.